When you first start your business, you’re wearing every hat—you’re overseeing every single aspect of the company:

 Share an example of a challenge you faced at one of your previous employers.

-How a person responds when the going gets tough or when they’re caught in a difficult situation is important.
+It is important to know how a person responds when the going gets tough or when they’re caught in a difficult situation.
 This question hones in on how they handle those situations.

 Three steps to quickly onboard your new Marketing Coordinator